Healthy Homes Assessment Maupuia

 What We Do

-As building inspectors we are experts in all components that come with professional home inspections.
-We are there to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors we handle all issues involved in expert home Inspections.
+We’re here to make sure that you make the best decision when buying your next home.

-We are serious about your investment We will conduct comprehensive checks to ensure you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the fun parts of owning or purchasing the house.
+We are serious about your investment We will conduct detailed checks to ensure you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the exciting aspects of purchasing or owning an home.

-We specialise in a variety of services to ensure that you are completely informed of the condition of any property you might be contemplating buying or selling as well as additional services.
+We are specialised in a range of services to make sure you are fully updated on the condition of any property you could be looking to purchase or sell along with other services.

-We do not just collaborate with you, but we also work with important clients such as the local authorities, banks and insurance companies.
-They clearly are pleased with the peace of mind provided, due to the details in our building inspection reports.
+Not only do we work with you but we also work with big clients like bank branches, local councils and insurance companies.
+They seem to appreciate this peace of mind provided, thanks to the information that we offer in our reports of building inspections.

-Our systematic approach to inspecting your property as well as the latest technology in software which includes digital photos in your report, you are able to actually see any problems that might be found.
-Through our comprehensive reporting it is no wonder that we receive so many referrals from clients our service to family members and acquaintances.
+With our systemised approach to your property inspection and the latest software technology which includes digital photos in your Report, you are able to actually see any issues that may be found.
+Through our detailed reporting it’s no wonder that we receive so many clients who recommend our service to family members and acquaintances.

 Experienced & Insured Inspection Professionals